thekiwicoder0/UnityBehaviourTreeEditor/README.md

 See https://docs.unity3d.com/Manual/upm-ui-actions.html for more options on installing packages.

+Note: If you receive the error `No 'git' executable was found` you're likely missing a git installation.
+You can install git from here: https://git-scm.com/download/win

 ## Getting Started

 The first time opening up the behaviour tree editor a prompt will appear where you can either select an existing tree to open, or create a new one: